 - This is a method of communication where the sender (one who creates and sends the message) can send the message to only one receiver (one who receives the message) at a time.

-- This method uses a Queue mechanism where the message will be sent to a Queue which is like a destination point.
-The Sender sends the message to the destination and the receiver from the destination can consume the message.
+- This method uses a Queue mechanism where the message will be sent to a Queue, a destination point.
+The Sender sends the message to the destination, and the receiver from the destination can consume the message.

 - If no receiver is registered to the destination, then the message will be in a destination until any receiver registers with the destination to receive it.

 - Any no of senders can send the message, but one receiver can consume the message.

 - This method of communication allows a sender to communicate the message to many receivers.

 - Unlike Queue, it uses Topic as a destination point.

 - So in this method, all the consumers must subscribe to the destination point.

 - Once the message is sent from the sender to the destination point, all the active receivers who are subscribed to the Topic can consume the message.